eliasprost/reels-maker/README.md

 ## Run
 run `make start` in your terminal and insert the reddit post link when is asked.
 The generated contet will be saved in the `assets` folder.

+## Background media:
+If you want to add more background media, you can do so by adding YouTube links to the `data/background_audios.json` and `data/background_videos.json`.If you want to download all background media in one go, you can use the `download_background_media.py` by running the makefile command: `make download`.

 ## Contributing
 Contributions are welcome!
 Please submit pull requests with your proposed changes.